Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 - Frequency: Fertilize once a month during spring and summer.

-- Skip winter feeding: They’re not actively growing so there’s no need to fertilize during the colder months.
+- Skip winter feeding: When they’re not actively growing in the colder months you don’t need to fertilize.

 Fertilizing Mistakes: